kbwestfall/fit_vf/README.md

 # fit_vf
-Velocity-Field Fit assuming an infinitely thin disk
+Fit a velocity field assuming an infinitely thin disk in pure circular rotation.